ofdiceandmagic/FVTT-collapsible-journal-sections/README.md

 Here's How
 1. After placing a map note for a journal entry, enter the heading you want to link to in the Text Label field.
 2. That’s it!
-Now when you click that map note to open its journal, if there’s a heading matching the text you entered into the Text Label field, that section will be expanded and highlighted.
+Now when you click that map note to open its journal, if there’s a heading matching the text you entered into the Text Label field, that section will be expanded and its header will be highlighted.

 <p style="float:left">
   <img src="cjs-map-link-text-label.png" width="400px">